-Common stock to be outstanding after this offering 39,710,859 shares (or 40,610,859 shares if the underwriters exercise their option assuming completion of the proposed concurrent to purchase additional shares in full) private placement
+Common stock to be outstanding after this offering shares (or shares if the underwriters exercise their option to purchase additional shares in full)

-Underwriters' option to purchase additional shares We have granted the underwriters an option for a period of 30 days to purchase up to 900,000 additional shares of our common stock.
+Underwriters' option to purchase additional shares We have granted the underwriters an option for a period of 30 days to purchase up additional shares of our common stock.

-Use of proceeds

-We intend to use the net proceeds from this offering for (1) the development of our lead compound, AK002, and (2) other research and development activities, working capital and general corporate purposes.
-See the section titled "Use of Proceeds" for more information.
+Use of proceeds We intend to use the net proceeds from this offering for (1) the development of our lead compound, AK002, and (2) other research and development activities, working capital and general corporate purposes.
+See the section titled "Use of

+Proceeds" for more information.

-NASDAQ trading symbol
+Proposed trading symbol "ALLK"

-"ALLK"

-The number of shares of our common stock to be outstanding after this offering, assuming completion of the proposed concurrent private placement, is based on the 33,085,859 shares of our common stock outstanding as of March 31, 2018 (including convertible preferred stock on an as-converted basis), and excludes the following:
+The number of shares of our common stock to be outstanding after this offering is based on the 41,357,383 shares of our common stock outstanding as of March 31, 2018 (including convertible preferred stock on an as-converted basis), and excludes the following:

-- 6,224,533 shares of common stock issuable upon exercise of options to purchase shares of our common stock outstanding as of March 31, 2018, at a weighted-average exercise price of \$1.39 per share; - 1,122,160 shares of common stock issuable upon exercise of options to purchase shares of our common stock that we granted after March 31, 2018, at a weighted-average exercise price of \$6.27 per share; - 47,616 shares of common stock issuable upon exercise of a warrant to purchase shares of common stock outstanding as of March 31, 2018, at a weighted-average exercise price of \$0.61 per share; and - 4,596,872 shares of common stock reserved for future issuance under our stock-based compensation plans, consisting of: - 96,872 shares of common stock reserved for future issuance under our 2012 Equity Incentive Plan, as amended ("2012 Plan"); - 4,000,000 shares of common stock reserved for future issuance under our 2018 Equity Incentive Plan ("2018 Plan"), which will become effective in connection with this offering, and any additional shares that become available under our 2018 Plan pursuant to provisions thereof that automatically increase the share reserve under the plan each year, as more fully described in the section titled "Executive Compensation-Employee Benefit and Stock Plans"; and - 500,000 shares of common stock reserved for future issuance under our 2018 Employee Stock Purchase Plan, or ESPP, which will become effective in connection with this offering, and any additional shares that become available under our ESPP pursuant to provisions thereof that automatically increase the share reserve under the plan each year, as more fully described in the section titled "Executive Compensation-Employee Benefit and Stock Plans."
+- 7,780,676 shares of common stock issuable upon exercise of options to purchase shares of our common stock outstanding as of March 31, 2018, at a weighted-average exercise price of \$1.11 per share; - 1,167,200 shares of common stock issuable upon exercise of options to purchase shares of our common stock that we granted after March 31, 2018, at a weighted-average exercise price of \$3.45 per share; - 59,522 shares of common stock issuable upon exercise of a warrant to purchase shares of common stock outstanding as of March 31, 2018, at a weighted-average exercise price of \$0.49 per share; and - shares of common stock reserved for future issuance under our stock-based compensation plans, consisting of: - 89,246 shares of common stock reserved for future issuance under our 2012 Equity Incentive Plan, as amended ("2012 Plan"), which shares will be included in the shares to be reserved under our 2018 Equity Incentive Plan ("2018 Plan"); and - shares of common stock reserved for future issuance under our 2018 Plan, which will become effective in connection with this offering, and any additional shares that become available under our 2018 Plan pursuant to provisions thereof that automatically increase the share reserve under the plan each year, as more fully described in the section titled "Executive Compensation-Employee Benefit and Stock Plans."